bgamari/ghc-wiki-import/exceptions/stack-traces.md

-# Plan for stack traces on exceptions
+# Plan for providing exception stack-traces